Pxxmie/AWS_and_Cloud_Computing/README.md

 #### CapEx vs OpEx

 ##### Capital Expenditure (CapEx)
 **CapEx** refers to investments in long-term assets which are expected to provide benefits over an extended period.
 Such as Purchase of property, buildings, or land.
-Acquisition of machinery, equipment, or vehicles.

 #### Operating Expenses (OpEx)
 **OpEx** refers to ongoing, day-to-day expenses necessary for running a business.The expenses are recorded on the income statement and directly reduces the company's net income.